-We had a net loss of \$27.8 million in the three months ended March 31, 2019, \$83.3 million in the full year 2018 and \$79.3 million in 2017.
-As of March 31, 2019, we had an accumulated deficit of \$563.3 million.
+We had a net loss of \$28.0 million in the three months ended March 31, 2020, \$124.2 million in the full year 2019 and \$83.3 million in the full year 2018.
+As of March 31, 2020, we had an accumulated deficit of \$687.7 million.
 To date, we have financed our operations primarily through the sale of equity securities and convertible debt, venture loans, through upfront payments from our collaboration partners and, to a lesser extent, subsidies and grants from governmental agencies and fees for services.
 We have devoted substantially all our financial resources and efforts to research and development, including preclinical studies and clinical trials.
-A significant portion of potential consideration under our agreement with BMS is contingent on achieving research, development, regulatory and sales milestones.
 We expect to continue to incur significant expenses and losses over the next several years, and our net losses may fluctuate significantly from quarter to quarter and year to year.